rfwlab/rfw/docs/articles/guide/plugins.md

 }))
 ```

+---

-## Use cases
+## Use Cases

+Plugins are ideal for:

+* Analytics integration
+* Asset processing
+* Internationalization
+* Feature flags

-Plugins excel at tasks such as analytics integration, asset processing, internationalization or feature flagging.
-By choosing which hooks to implement, a plugin can focus on build-time concerns, runtime behaviour or both.
+By choosing hooks carefully, a plugin can focus on build-time, runtime, or both.

-@include:ExampleFrame:{code:"/examples/plugins/plugins_component.go", uri:"/examples/plugins"}
+@include\:ExampleFrame:{code:"/examples/plugins/plugins\_component.go", uri:"/examples/plugins"}